 Using IMC 0616, determine if an identified issue is above the threshold for documentation.

-Using IMC 0616 and other available guidance, draft an inspection report input.
+Using IMC 0616 and other available guidance, draft an inspection report input in the RPS “test-environment”.

-Given a violation of regulatory requirements and the Enforcement Policy and guidance, draft a violation.
+Given a violation of regulatory requirements and the Enforcement Policy and guidance, draft a violation in the RPS “test-environment”.

 Using IMC 0330, IMC 0616 and IMC 0620, describe how to determine the documents that must be included as attachments to an inspection report as an agency record.